Prague is a city that is slightly similar to Budapest.

-But if 2 days in Prague is all you have let’s make the most of it.
+If 2 days in Prague is all you have then here’s how to make the most of it.

-This is one of my favorite squares and hangout areas in all of Europe.
+This is one of my favorite squares and hangout areas in Europe.

 If you’re going to do any free or guided tour of the city chances are the meeting area is somewhere in this square.